The bromance began in Mobile, Ala.

 Even though they were both competing to impress the coaches and scouts attending the event, Trautman and Hopkins didn’t hesitate to help each other learn the nuances of Matt Patricia’s playbook after the first Senior Bowl practice.

 “As soon as he [Trautman] walked in the room, we just hit it off,” Hopkins said at the Senior Bowl.
 “We had a lot to relate with.
 I’m definitely going to keep that relationship going after the bowl game.”

 Hopkins kept true to his word, as he and Trautman have been in touch since the Senior Bowl ended on Jan.
 25. But Hopkins did forget one detail heading into this week’s NFL Scouting Combine.

 “Going in I told him [Trautman] I was going to request him as a roommate, but I forgot to send in [the request],” Hopkins said.
 “But me and Adam have just been talking and kicking it, you know.
 Really relatable guy.
 Like as soon as he walks in the room, we just hit it off.
 It’s funny it’s like I have known him for years.
 I wish him all the best.”

 Although they may not be roommates this time around in Indianapolis and it has only been a month since the tight ends were first introduced to each other, there are some similarities that have begun to emerge between the two.

 When it came to running position drills during the Senior Bowl practices, Trautman and Hopkins consistently lined up one after the other, mirroring each other’s approach on how to run a route or beat a linebacker in coverage.
-They both want to model their game after 49ers tight end George Kittle, showing they can be versatile.
-And the two acknowledged they can improve their blocking, ultimately making them more well-rounded players.
+They both want to model their game after 49ers tight end George Kittle.
+And the two acknowledged they can improve their blocking, which will make them both become more well-rounded players.

 With all these similarities, it was a forgone conclusion the tight ends would become comfortable making fun of each other, like any good friends would.